2003 invasion of Iraq: Background

-With the election of George W. Bush as president in 2000, the U.S. moved towards a more aggressive policy toward Iraq.
-The Republican Party's campaign platform in the 2000 election called for "full implementation" of the Iraq Liberation Act as "a starting point" in a plan to "remove" Saddam.
-After leaving the George W. Bush administration, Treasury Secretary Paul O'Neill said that an attack on Iraq had been planned since Bush's inauguration and that the first United States National Security Council meeting involved discussion of an invasion.
+With George W. Bush's inauguration in January 2001, the U.S. moved towards a more aggressive policy toward Iraq.
+The Republican Party's 2000 campaign platform called for the U.S. to "remove" Saddam.
+After leaving the Bush administration, Treasury Secretary Paul O'Neill said that an attack on Iraq had been planned since Bush's inauguration, and that the first U.S. National Security Council meeting involved discussion of an invasion.
 O'Neill later backtracked, saying that these discussions were part of a continuation of foreign policy first put into place by the Clinton administration.
-Despite the Bush administration's stated interest in invading Iraq, little formal movement towards an invasion occurred until the 11 September attacks.
+Despite the Bush administration's stated interest in invading Iraq, little formal movement towards an invasion occurred until the 11 September attacks (9/11).

-9/11 and immediate response
+September 11 attacks

-On the morning of 11 September 2001, the Islamist terrorist organization al-Qaeda executed four coordinated attacks against the United States utilizing hijacked commercial jet airliners to crash into major symbols of American economic and military power.
-Nearly 3,000 people were killed, while more than 6,000 were injured.
-National Security Agency (NSA) intercept data available by midday of the 11th pointed to al-Qaeda's culpability in the attacks.

-By mid-afternoon however, Secretary of Defense Donald Rumsfeld ordered the Pentagon to prepare plans for attacking Iraq.
-According to aides who were with him in the National Military Command Center on that day, Rumsfeld asked for: "Best info fast.
-Judge whether good enough hit S.H." – meaning Saddam Hussein – "at same time.
-Not only UBL" (Osama bin Laden).
+On the morning of 11 September 2001, the al-Qaeda militant organization, led by Osama bin Laden, committed four coordinated terrorist attacks on the U.S., using hijacked commercial airliners to crash into major symbols of American economic and military power.
+Nearly 3,000 people were killed.
+Messages intercepted by the National Security Agency during the attacks pointed to al-Qaeda's responsibility for them.
+By mid-afternoon, however, Secretary of Defense Donald Rumsfeld ordered the Pentagon to prepare plans for attacking Iraq.
+According to aides near him that day, Rumsfeld messaged: "Best info fast.
+Judge whether good enough hit S.H.
+[Saddam Hussein] at same time.
+Not only UBL [Usama bin Laden]".
 According to the 9/11 Commission Report, "Rumsfeld later explained that at the time, he had been considering either one of them, or perhaps someone else, as the responsible party."

-On the evening of 12 September, President Bush ordered White House counter-terrorism coordinator Richard A. Clarke to investigate possible Iraqi involvement in the 9/11 attacks.
-Shocked by the sophistication of the attacks, Bush wondered whether a state sponsor was involved.
+On 12 September, Bush ordered White House counter-terrorism coordinator Richard A. Clarke to investigate possible Iraqi involvement in 9/11.
+Shocked by the sophistication of the attacks, the administration wondered whether a state sponsor was involved.
 Clarke's office issued a memo on 18 September that noted wide ideological gaps between Iraq and al-Qaeda, and that only weak anecdotal evidence linked the two.
-Similarly, a 21 September President's Daily Brief (prepared at Bush's request) indicated that the U.S. intelligence community had no evidence linking Saddam Hussein to the attacks and there was "scant credible evidence that Iraq had any significant collaborative ties with Al Qaeda."
+A 21 September briefing to Bush indicated that U.S. intelligence had no evidence linking Saddam to the attacks, and there was "scant credible evidence that Iraq had any significant collaborative ties with al-Qaeda."
 The PDB wrote off the few contacts that existed between Saddam's government and al-Qaeda as attempts to monitor the group, not work with it.